-- On February 3, 2014, the Company filed an updated independent National Instrument 43-101 Technical Report for the Karowe Mine which followed the updated resource estimate announced in December, 2013. - On February 6, 2014, the Botswana Court of Appeals, the highest court in Botswana, issued a final decision in favour of Lucara's wholly owned subsidiary African Diamonds Limited dismissing a claim of an entitlement to a 3% royalty on production from the Karowe Mine with costs awarded against the plaintiffs.
-The decision is final and there is no further recourse against African Diamonds Limited relating to the claim. - On February 24, 2014, the Company announced board approval of a dividend policy providing for the payment of semi-annual dividends and from time to time, payment of a special dividend based on revenues generated from exceptional stone tenders, subject to the Company's overall financial position and other factors existing at the time under consideration.
-The Company also announced that the Board intends to declare in May 2014 its first semi-annual dividend of CDN\$0.02 per share (CDN\$0.04 annually) for payment in June 2014.
+- In early 2014, the Company initiated a plant optimization project, to be completed in Q2, 2015, at its Karowe Mine to modify the process plant to treat harder, more dense material at depth and improve the recovery of exceptional diamonds. - On February 3, 2014, the Company filed an updated independent National Instrument 43-101 Technical Report for the Karowe Mine which followed the updated resource estimate announced in December, 2013. - On February 6, 2014, the Botswana Court of Appeals, the highest court in Botswana, issued a final decision in favour of Lucara's wholly owned subsidiary African Diamonds Limited dismissing a claim of an entitlement to a 3% royalty on production from the Karowe Mine with costs awarded against the plaintiffs.
+The decision is final and there is no further recourse against African Diamonds Limited relating to the claim. - On February 24, 2014, the Company announced board approval of a dividend policy providing for the payment of semi-annual dividends and from time to time, payment of a special dividend based on revenues generated from exceptional stone tenders, subject to the Company's overall financial position and other factors existing at the time under consideration. - In April, the Company held its first Large and Exceptional Stone Tender for 2014, selling 20 diamonds from its Karowe Mine for gross revenues of US\$50.5 million. - In May, Lucara renewed its revolving term credit facility with the Bank of Nova Scotia for an increased limit of US\$50 million and a further three year term. - On May 8, the Company declared its first semi-annual dividend of CDN\$0.02 per share (CDN\$0.04 annually) for payment in June 2014.